 Sometimes I feel like I was just preparing for the SAT and filling out college applications myself, then I realize that my little girl with be taking the SAT herself before long!
 Naturally as a parent, I think about the rising college education costs and I try to plan ahead to meet them.
 This post is sponsored by Country Financial who reminds you that it just takes simple steps to reach your goals.

-There is almost no way to know the exact price tag for your child’s college education since you probably don’t know what college they will select or what course of study they make take.
-However, there are some ball park numbers you may wish to know and some college education costs tends.
+There is almost no way to know the exact price tag for your child’s college education.
+Especially since you probably don’t know what college they will select or what course of study they make take.
+However, there are some ball park numbers you may wish to know and some college education costs trends.

 When considering the cost of your child’s college education, don’t forget to include tuition, fees, housing meals, books, and school supplies.
 Using these numbers, the College Board reports that a “moderate” college budget for an in-state public college for the 2016–2017 academic year averaged $24,610 and the moderate budget at a private college averaged $49,320.
 Wowzer!